-

 Independent introduction to all open exhibitions.

-Independent introduction to all open exhibitions and participating in one guided program suitable for age group. -
+Independent introduction to all open exhibitions and participating in one guided program and a planetarium film suitable for age group. -

 Payment and payment methods